Change without fear

 Did those who held power retaliate?
 Of course they did.
 Strikes in both countries were often put down by police and army, the rich ready to protect their privileges.
 Some strikers were killed.
 The populace retaliated too, to the state’s brutality.
 A confident people protect the weak and ensures the wealthy do not become all-powerful.

 When families were threatened with removal because they couldn’t pay rent for house or farm crowds appeared from nearby to protect them and thwart forced evictions.
 In Scotland we express anger at seeing forced repatriation of peoples who lived here for generations.
-We should not restrict ourselves to posting empathy on social sites assuming Scottish law will save them all from Home Office hostility.
+We should not restrict ourselves to posting empathy on social sites.
 We must exercise our principles not mouth them.

 Would mobilised constitutional outrage be suppressed?
 Not from the SNP unless action was violent.
 In that event they risk a split, a new independence party arising from conflict.